mfkiwl/rk-open-docs/PMIC/Rockchip_Developer_Guide_Power_Discrete_DCDC_EN.md

 vsel-gpios = <&gpio1 17 GPIO_ACTIVE_HIGH>;
 ```

-Now vsel pin is connected to pmic_sleep.
+Now VSEL pin is connected to pmic_sleep.
 The function:

 ```c
 fcs,suspend-voltage-selector = <1>;
 ```

-Output running voltage when vsel pin is low and output standby voltage when it is high(also can set to off for standby).
+Output running voltage when VSEL pin is low and output standby voltage when it is high(also can set to off for standby).
 IO is pulled down by default.

 ```c
 fcs,suspend-voltage-selector = <0>;
 ```

-Output running voltage when vsel pin is high and output standby voltage when it is low(also can set to off for standby).
+Output running voltage when VSEL pin is high and output standby voltage when it is low(also can set to off for standby).
 IO is pulled up by default.

-(3)
+**Regulator Parameter**

 ```c
 regulator-name = "vdd_cpu_b";
 ```

 The name of the PWM output power, invoked for voltage regulating.

-(4)

 ```c
 regulator-min-microvolt = <712500>;